What is Asset Finance?

 Fund the Purchase with Asset Finance

-In these circumstances, businesses will approach commercial finance providers to attempt to source asset finance to fund the purchase.
+In these circumstances, many dental businesses will approach commercial finance providers to attempt to source asset finance to fund the purchase.
 Asset financing can work in a number of ways and the terms of the loan will vary depending on the provider.

 For instance, the asset finance provider may provide you the money to buy the asset outright.
 On the other hand, they may prefer to buy the asset themselves and then loan the asset to your company.